yourjhay/dockerized-drupal/README.md

 docker-compose up -d
 ```

-You can now visit your laravel app in your browser using your localhost or Host IP Address and `APP_PORT` in your .env
+You can now visit your app in your browser using your localhost or Host IP Address and `APP_PORT` in your .env

 Note: Ignore **application pulling** error.
 It will build the image instead.